daotrungkien/mysql-modern-cpp/README.md

 ## Installation:
 - C++11 required
-- Include modern_cpp_mysql.h whereever you want to use
+- `#include <modern_cpp_mysql.h>` whereever you want to use - Not that this is the ONLY step to do!
 - No .cpp, no complied library, no binary needed

 ## Credits:
-- std::experimental::optional is done by Andrzej Krzemienski: https://github.com/akrzemi1/Optional
+- `std::experimental::optional` is done by @github/andrzej1: https://github.com/akrzemi1/Optional

 ## How to use (by examples):
 Note that in the following example, a table defined as follows is used: